awsdocs/amazon-fsx-windows-user-guide/doc_source/managing-storage-capacity.md

 + **Increase only** – You can only *increase* the amount of storage capacity for a file system; you cannot decrease storage capacity\.
 + **Minimum increase** – Each storage capacity increase must be a minimum of 10 percent of the file system's current storage capacity, up to the maximum allowed value of 65,536 GiB\.
 + **Minimum throughput capacity** – To increase storage capacity, a file system must have a minimum throughput capacity of 16 MB/s\.
 This is because the storage optimization step is a throughput\-intensive process\.
 + **Time between increases** – You can't make further storage capacity increases on a file system until 6 hours after the last increase was requested, or until the storage optimization process has completed, whichever time is longer\.
+Storage optimization can take from a few hours up to a few days to complete\.
+To minimize the time it takes for storage optimization to complete, we recommend increasing your file system's throughput capacity before increasing storage capacity \(the throughput capacity can be scaled back down after storage scaling completes\), and increasing storage capacity when there is minimal traffic on the file system\.

 ## When to increase storage capacity<a name="when-to-modify-storage-capacity"></a>